 VI.
 Customers’ Access to Funds and Securities

-As noted above, our firm does not maintain custody of customers’ funds or securities; rather, those are maintained with our clearing firm or directly with the applicable investment or insurance company.
-In the event of an internal or external SBD, if telephone service is available, our registered persons will take customer orders or instructions and contact our clearing firm, or investment /insurance company, on their behalf.
+As noted above, our firm does not maintain custody of customers’ funds or securities; rather, those are maintained directly with the applicable investment or insurance company.
+In the event of an internal or external SBD, if telephone service is available, our registered persons will take customer orders or instructions and contact the investment /insurance company, on their behalf.
 If web access is available, we will post a message noting that our customers may access their funds and/or securities by contacting their registered representative or any of the firm principals listed at the top of this BCP.

 If any regulatory or other applicable agency determines that we are unable to meet our obligations to our customers or if our liabilities exceed our assets in violation of Securities Exchange Act Rule 15c3-1, SIPC may seek to appoint a trustee to disburse our assets to customers.
 We will assist the SIPC and the trustee by providing our books and records identifying customer accounts subject to SIPC regulation.
 The firm has maintained a minimum capital that exceeds our regulatory requirement.

 Our firm maintains its primary hard copy of books, records, files, including electronic records, at our corporate office, with backup materials at offsite locations.
 The firm principals are responsible for the maintenance of these books and records.
 All critical/electronic files are backed up at least daily and submitted to an offsite, secure location.